 Foxtel Bundles – Pay TV & Internet Plans

 Foxtel offers four key entertainment and internet bundles, starting at a touch over $120 per month.
 Foxtel claims you can save upwards of $300 over the life of the contract, which is certainly an enticing proposition.
-All plans come with unlimited data and come on the ‘Standard Plus’ NBN speed tier as standard, yielding up to 50Mbps download speeds, with a Standard Netflix subscription also available for an additional $12 per month.
+All plans come with unlimited data.

 - Internet with Foxtel Plus Bundle: $124 per month